sara-lindersson/shedis-temperature-replication-code/README.md

 ### Required Data
 To replicate the results, you will need the following datasets:

-+ __Processed data__ needed for running the scripts in the `c-derive-outputs` folder can be downloaded from the repository containing the replication data.
-Place the replication data in a `data-processed` folder in the project’s root directory and unpack the .tar-files before running the scripts.
 + __Raw data__ for running scripts in the `a-preprocess-mswx` and `b-process-data` should be downloaded from their respective sources.
+These scripts create the __Processed data__ needed for running the scripts in the `c-derive-outputs` and `d-figures-data-descriptor` folders.
+If needed, users are welcome to contact Sara Lindersson to acquire the __processed data__ directly.

 ## Data sources
 + __EM-DAT__: CRED, UCLouvain, Brussels, Belgium.
 Downloaded 2023-10-02 from https://www.emdat.be/